When was the Surface Duo released?

 - Sketch 360

-Talking of software, Microsoft has confirmed to Android Authority that the Surface Duo will receive three years of Android updates.
-This should take it right up to the release of Android 14, and matches similar commitments made by Google and Samsung recently.
+Sticking with software, Microsoft has confirmed to Android Authority that the Surface Duo will receive three years of Android updates.
+This should take it right up to the release of Android 14, and is similar to commitments made by Google and Samsung in recent months.

 Microsoft will be hoping the design of the Surface Duo means it's able to overcome problems more efficiently.
 As Windows Central reports, the device will come with a custom UEFI (formerly BIOS) that allows the company to respond directly to any software-related threats.
 However, this additional layer of security may also mean it takes Android patches longer to be approved for the Duo.